S3BzA/RecSPL-Compiler/README.md

 As such, we only expect an arg for the input that is a file path such as `path/to/input.txt`.
 Further instructions follow.

+When run, we output to the terminal:
+1. The input program.
+2. The Tokens listed out.
+3. The Concrete syntax tree.
+4. The Scope Tree and Symbol Tables
+5. If type checks were passed

+We did not, as previously mentioned, get to part 5 and thus no output files are generated.

 ## Assumptions of RecSPL Input

 1. We assume the assignment token `< input` to have a space between the `<` and the `input`.